stanfordnlp/stanza/_pages/ner_new_language.md

-On our cluster, we put all of our raw charlm data into `/u/nlp/software/stanza/charlm_raw` and the train/dev/test splits into `/u/nlp/software/stanza/charlm` You can choose different base paths, of course
+On our cluster, we put all of our raw charlm data into `/u/nlp/software/stanza/charlm_raw` and the train/dev/test splits into `/u/nlp/software/stanza/charlm` You can choose different base paths, of course.

 ```bash
 export CHARLM_DIR=/u/nlp/software/stanza/charlm